3 Tips for Teaching Art Lessons – Plan, Organize, and Prepare

 Collaging is Sensorial & Tactile

-The other reason collaging is sensory focused is because it gives students the freedom to use their tactile sense (feeling) to select by their own art pieces.
-Children love having the choice of selecting their own mediums.
-Putting collaging objects in different baskets and containers keeps things organized while allowing children the enjoyment of feeling and selecting the items they want to use.
+Another reason collaging is sensory focused is because it gives students the freedom to use their tactile sense (feeling) to select by their own art pieces.
+Plus chhildren love having the choice of selecting their own mediums.
+So by putting collaging objects in different baskets and containers keeps things organized while allowing children the enjoyment of feeling and selecting the items they want to use.
 If you are a fan of the idea of loose items arranged in the classroom, then you can use this concept to set-up an art collaging invitation for your Montessori students.

 I know Montessori classrooms introduce a gluing station as a practical life activity.
 But, collaging is so much more than just practicing glue motions.
 It’s an art Montessori students at every level will love to explore.